-Suggest to your student that s/he revisit the roommate agreement with their roommate(s).
+Suggest to your student that they revisit the roommate agreement with their roommate(s).
 If they have trouble confronting the situation suggest that they go and speak with a Resident Assistant (RA).
 RAs can provide support and help students communicate with their roommate(s).

 Updating the roommate agreement and working with the RA just isn’t working.
 My student is still having trouble with a roommate.
 What is the next step?

 If direct communication and revision of the roommate agreement are not working, the next step is to have the Residence Director attempt to mediate the conflict.
 Mediation is an opportunity for students to address concerns in a non-confrontational setting, with an unbiased mediator facilitating the conversation.
 The mediation will lead to the creation of a binding roommate contract.
-Violation of the roommate contract may result in further response from Residence Life staff including possible referral to the conduct process.
+Violation of the roommate contract may result in a further response from Residence Life staff including possible referral to the conduct process.
 Mediation is often quite successful at helping students learn to compromise and live together as respectful roommates.

 What is the room change process?

-My student is having trouble with study skills and test taking.
+My student is having trouble with study skills and test-taking.
 Is there a place on campus where students can go for help?

 There are plenty of academic support services available on campus.